Free expat tax extension icon

 Taxes in Costa Rica: what US retirees need to know

 Costa Rica operates under a territorial tax system, meaning only income earned within the country is subject to taxation.
-This approach makes it especially attractive for US retirees living on Social Security, pensions, or investment income from abroad.
-For many expats who choose to retire in Costa Rica, this system can mean a significantly reduced tax burden compared to other destinations.
+This makes it especially attractive for US retirees living on foreign-source income such as Social Security, pensions, or investments from abroad, which is generally outside local income tax.

 Income earned outside Costa Rica is not taxed